Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/breed_data.md

 ### **Feed Item**

 The `feedItem` for a bee represents the item that is required to trigger the _**love**_ state for a bee.
 The item is a `string` value  in the form of `namespace:ID`.
-It also has tag support: `tag:mod:tag/tag`
+It also has tag support: `tag:domain:type/material`.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MzQwMTE0MjgsLTE5OTI5NDU0MTgsLT
+eyJoaXN0b3J5IjpbMTIzNDk1MDI5OSwtMTk5Mjk0NTQxOCwtMT
-ExMTM5Nzg4MTAsMTA3ODA1MDUyLC03NTM5MTczMDEsODEwMDE3
+ExMzk3ODgxMCwxMDc4MDUwNTIsLTc1MzkxNzMwMSw4MTAwMTc3
-NzE5XX0=
+MTldfQ==
 -->